 Crimea profile

-The Republic of Crimea, officially part of Ukraine, lies on a peninsula stretching out from the south of Ukraine between the Black Sea and the Sea of Azov.
+Crimea lies on a peninsula stretching out from the south of Ukraine between the Black Sea and the Sea of Azov.
 It is separated from Russia to the east by the narrow Kerch Strait.

-In early 2014 Crimea became the focus of the worst East-West crisis since the Cold War, after Ukraine's pro-Moscow president Viktor Yanukovych was driven from power by violent protests in Kiev.
+Internationally recognised as part of Ukraine, it has been under Russian occupation since 2014 after Ukraine's then pro-Moscow president Viktor Yanukovych was driven from power by violent protests in Kyiv.

-Kremlin-backed forces seized control of the Crimean peninsula, and the territory, which has a Russian-speaking majority, voted to join Russia in a referendum that Ukraine and the West deem illegal.
+Kremlin-backed forces invaded the Crimean peninsula, and the territory, which has a Russian-speaking majority, voted to join Russia in a referendum that Ukraine and the West deem illegal.

 Crimea was annexed by the Russian Empire during the reign of Catherine The Great in 1783 and remained part of Russia until 1954, when it was transferred to Ukraine under the then Soviet leader Nikita Khrushchev.